Amazon Elastic Load Balancing vs Microsoft Azure Application Gateway comparison

 Find out what your peers are saying about Amazon Elastic Load Balancing vs. Microsoft Azure Application Gateway and other solutions.
 Updated: March 2024.

 Amazon Elastic Load Balancing is ranked 11th in Application Delivery Controllers (ADC) with 9 reviews while Microsoft Azure Application Gateway is ranked 4th in Application Delivery Controllers (ADC) with 38 reviews.
 Amazon Elastic Load Balancing is rated 8.4, while Microsoft Azure Application Gateway is rated 7.2.
 The top reviewer of Amazon Elastic Load Balancing writes "A tool that offers its users resiliency, high availability, and a great scalability".
 On the other hand, the top reviewer of Microsoft Azure Application Gateway writes "High stability with built-in rules that reduce alerts and are easy to configure".
-Amazon Elastic Load Balancing is most compared with Citrix NetScaler, HAProxy and NGINX Plus, whereas Microsoft Azure Application Gateway is most compared with Azure Front Door, Citrix NetScaler, F5 Advanced WAF, AWS WAF and Barracuda Web Application Firewall.
+Amazon Elastic Load Balancing is most compared with Citrix NetScaler, HAProxy and NGINX Plus, whereas Microsoft Azure Application Gateway is most compared with AWS WAF, Azure Front Door, Citrix NetScaler, F5 Advanced WAF and NGINX Plus.
 See our Amazon Elastic Load Balancing vs. Microsoft Azure Application Gateway report.

 See our list of best Application Delivery Controllers (ADC) vendors.